 It’s also actively involved in grain exports and other grain-centered industries.
 The Ohio-based company remained successful throughout the pandemic, averaging an annual revenue of more than $8 billion.

-The financial success alone could be enough to convince investors that the company is one to invest in.
+Cargill’s financial success alone could be enough to convince traders that it’s worth a close look.

 Because Cargill is one of the largest private companies and wealthiest food empires, it only makes sense that some people both inside and outside the company want it to trade publicly.

-Unfortunately, you can’t get a hold of Cargill stocks, unless you can access its employee stock plan.
+Unfortunately, you can’t get a hold of its stocks, unless you can access its employee stock plan.

 There’s the pre-IPO market, but that is a big if.

-For now, you’ll have to opt for Cargill’s competitors, such as Bunge or Archer-Daniels-Midland.
+For now, you’ll have to opt for competitors, such as Bunge or Archer-Daniels-Midland.

 What Companies Does Cargill Own?